 Are course evaluations required?

 Yes, course evaluations are required.
-Instructors use the evaluation or assessment forms provided by the First-Year Seminar Program.
+Instructors use the evaluation or assessment forms provided by either CLAS or the First-Year Seminar Program.
+CLAS returns evaluation forms to the instructor's home department once read.